Introduction to Data Exploration and Analysis with R

 - Introduction to Data Analysis

 - More Complicated Analyses

-The middle section of the course then focuses on communicating your results and methodologies, and introduces Git and Latex (as well as R Markdown) in order to improve your collaboration skills.
+The middle section of the course then focuses on communicating your results and methodologies, and introduces ways to communicate with code in order to improve your collaboration skills.
 The units comprising this section include: